I never considered 'The Slatey Place' as a day-hike destination,

 |

-I’ve spotted a cave, but it turns out to just be dark shadows.
+I’ve spotted a cave, it turns out to just be dark shadows.
 This rock is about the size of a small house

 with a few little trees trying to survive on top.
 The boulder is covered in hundreds of fist-sized pock holes, the forces of erosion do some strange things.